McBURNEY, Richard Cecil

 Facts and details for Richard Cecil McBurney:

-He worked as a Manager of the Glynmill Inn in 1975-1989 in Corner Brook, Division 5, Newfoundland and Labrador, Canada.
+He worked as a Manager of the Glynmill Inn in 1974-1989 in Corner Brook, Division 5, Newfoundland and Labrador, Canada.
+He took this position in September 1974.
+Officially he was still in the Navy but had leave accumulated until his retirement from the Canadian Forces in May 1975.

 He received the Order of Military Merit on 28 May 1975 in Ottawa, Carleton, Ontario, Canada.
 The award was presented to him at Rideau Hall by Governor General Jules Lιger.